ViperFangs/rock-paper-scissors/README.md

 # rock-paper-scissors

-Hello everyone, this is the rock paper scissors project on the odin project (built from scratch)
+Hello everyone, this is the rock paper scissors project on the non-GUI odin project (built from scratch)

 in this project, I will be utilizing JavaScript functions and make a rock, paper, scissors game!